aCside/LastLetter-bot/README.md

 Beta Status: This software is currently in version v6.6.
 While robust, it may contain bugs or edge cases where word filtering isn't 100% perfect (e.g., some obscure proper nouns might slip through).

 Use at your own risk: Automation tools may violate the Terms of Service of certain games.
 The creator is not responsible for bans or restrictions placed on your accounts.

+# Run the bot in a new created folder